 Requirements for CA Tax Debt Forgiveness

 You have to show that you are barely making it financially.
 If at the end of the month you have no funds left based on the FTB financial statement and are not under 50, good chance you will qualify.
 Your expenses also have to be reasonable.
-For example: You live in San Diego, are single, and pay $4,000 per month for rent.
+For example, you live in San Diego, are single, and pay $4,000 per month for rent.
 The average rent in the area is $1,800.
 The expense is unreasonable according to the FTB settlement examiner.
 The CA FTB does not want you living lavishly when you owe them a debt.

 Your Options If You Do Not Qualify for California Tax Debt Forgiveness

-Four options exist for those that do not qualify for tax debt forgiveness with california.
+Four options exist for those that do not qualify for tax debt forgiveness with California.
 Those are:

 - Payment Plan – Pay the debt over time in installments.

-- Hardship – The case is put into a status where no payment is required.
+- Hardship – the case is put into a status where no payment is required.
 The debt remains, but you do not have to pay it currently.
 The FTB will ask for new financials year after year to maintain the hardship.
-The FTB has 20 years to collect on a tax debt in most cases.
+The FTB has 20 years to collect on tax debt in most cases.
 See our csed date guide for more information.